 Obviously you will lose an anytime scorer wager as your player had the opportunity to score by being on the pitch, even if not for 90 minutes.
 In the case of a first and last goalscorer the same logic applies even if your player was on the field and taken off before the first / last goal was scored.
 If your player scores, is taken off, and that remains the last goal you will still get paid out.

-No Goalscorer Vs 0-0 Betting - No Brainer
+No Goalscorer Vs 0-0 Betting – Which is Best?

 Goalscorer Betting Strategy & Alternative Markets